Lunar New Year: best gifts and decor to celebrate the year of the snake - National | Globalnews.ca

 Lunar New Year at my aunt’s house was always pure magic.
 The thrill of red envelopes filled with lucky candies—or money, if I was extra lucky—combined with the warm glow of red decorations made every corner of her home feel festive and inviting.
 The familiar aroma of dumplings, oranges, and mooncakes greeted me as soon as I stepped inside, a delicious reminder of the celebrations to come.
 Every year, as the holiday approaches, I’m transported back to those treasured moments of family, love, and tradition.
 This year, limited-time collections from my favourite designers and retailers have me feeling nostalgic—and ready to make this year’s family parties extra special.
 Add to cart?
 Absolutely.

-This fleece sweatshirt from Joe Fresh is the ultimate choice for celebrating Lunar New Year in style.
-Created in collaboration with the RepresentASIAN Project™, this Year of the Snake sweatshirt boasts a soft fleece fabric, an oversized fit, and a striking custom snake illustration—perfect for all your festive parties.
+Created in collaboration with the RepresentASIAN Project™, this Year of the Snake sweatshirt from Joe Fresh boasts a soft fleece fabric, an oversized fit, and a striking custom snake illustration—perfect for all your festive gatherings.

 If you’ve been searching for a ruby red shoulder bag that’s sure to turn heads—look no further!
-Just in time for Lunar New Year, this chic accessory is crafted from premium pebbled leather and adorned with a gold snake charm.
+Just in time for the holiday, this chic accessory is crafted from premium pebbled leather and adorned with a gold snake charm.

 The Dyson Supersonic gives you salon-quality results at home with minimal noise and heat damage.
-This limited-edition Chinese New Year version has red detailing and a luxurious red presentation box, making it a perfect gift for those who love high-tech beauty.
+This limited-edition Chinese New Year version has red detailing and comes in a luxurious red box, making it a perfect gift for those who love high-tech beauty.

 Get glam with this limited-edition makeup set from Sephora, featuring iconic brands like Charlotte Tilbury, Make Up For Ever, One/Size by Patrick Starrr, Patrick Ta, Valentino, and Westman Atelier.
 These luxurious products are must-haves for dazzling looks that will shine in any spontaneous photoshoot.